 \section{Introduction}

 Replication is a cornerstone of scientific rigor, yet it remains a persistent challenge for the machine learning community~\citep{wagstaff2012, pineau2021neurips}.
-Especially in reinforcement learning (RL), two runs of the same RL algorithm on independently sampled traces through a Markov decision process (MDP) may produce dramatically different policies~\citep{henderson2018matters}.
+Especially in reinforcement learning (RL), two runs of the same algorithm on independently sampled traces through a Markov decision process (MDP) may produce dramatically different policies~\citep{henderson2018matters}.
 While issues with instability in RL can be traced far back~\citep{white1994imprecise, mannor2004bias}, many modern challenges stem from the integration of function approximation techniques such as neural networks into the RL workflow~\citep{islam2017reproducibility, henderson2018matters}.
-This instability in function approximation may be caused by statistical noise~\citep{thrun1993issues}, environment perturbations~\citep{pinto2017robust}, local minima in non-convex optimization landscapes~\citep{bjorck2022is}, agents exploring different parts of the state space~\citep{pathak2017curiosity}, or the non-stationarity of the data distribution~\citep{baird1995residual, hasselt2018deep, voelcker2025madtd}.
-Even when policies achieve approximately similar average reward, their behavior may be very different~\citep{clary2019lets,chan2020measuring}, complicating efforts to verify and build upon existing results.
-Such inconsistency is particularly problematic in settings where stability and reliability are essential, such as safety-critical or high-stakes applications \cite{garcia2015comprenehsive}.
+This instability may be caused by statistical noise~\citep{thrun1993issues}, environment perturbations~\citep{pinto2017robust}, local minima in non-convex optimization landscapes~\citep{bjorck2022is}, agents exploring different parts of the state space~\citep{pathak2017curiosity}, or the non-stationarity of the data distribution~\citep{baird1995residual, hasselt2018deep, voelcker2025madtd}.
+Even when policies achieve similar average reward, their behavior may be different~\citep{clary2019lets,chan2020measuring}, complicating efforts to verify and build upon existing results.
+Such inconsistency is particularly problematic in settings where reliability is essential, such as safety-critical or high-stakes applications \citep{garcia2015comprenehsive}.